fredcooke/emstudio/README.md

-#EMSTune
+#EMStudio

-Written by Michael Carpenter (malcom2073@gmail.com), and licensed under GPLv2.
+Hacked and documented by Fred Cooke.
+Quality by original author.
+Licensed under GPLv2.

 ### Overview:

-I suppose I should have some real documentation here on how to use the different features of EMStudio....
+I suppose there should be some real documentation here on how to use the different features of EMStudio....

 ### Binaries:

-I maintain Windows and Linux binaries of both the master and dev branches on my website: http://mikesshop.net/EMStudio/
+No. Build from source, and Windows is not an option unless you're very keen.
+Several things flat out do not work on Windows.
+Building it on Windows is likely to be similarly painful to having toe nails removed with pliers.

 ### Compiling: